Q: What decision did the BSA make regarding girls’ involvement in the organization?

-Q: Can boy and girl patrols make up a troop?
+Q: Can male and female patrols make up a troop?

 No. Troops must be all male or all female youth members.

-Q: Must the leaders of a boy troop be men and all the leaders of the girl troop be women?
+Q: Must the leaders of a male troop be men and all the leaders of the female troop be women?

 No. Adult leadership may be men, women, or both men and women together.
 All youth